-- 7. The Office is guided by its statutory remit in determining the RECRTS notably the provisions which follow. - 8.
+- 9. The Office is guided by its statutory remit in determining the RECRTS notably the provisions which follow. - 10.
 Pursuant to section 6(1) of the URC Law, the Office regulates prescribed utility services in the Cayman Islands.
-Section 6(1) provides, inter alia, that the principal functions of the Office in the markets and sectors for which it has responsibility, are: - a) "...; - b) to promote appropriate effective and fair competition; - c) to protect the short- and long-term interests of consumers in relation to utility services and in so doing - i. "...;

-ii. ensure that utility services are satisfactory and efficient and that charges imposed in respect of utility services are reasonable and reflect efficient costs of providing the services;"

-- 9. In addition, specific to the electricity sector, section 9(2) of the Electricity Sector Regulation Law (2019 Revision) ('ESR Law') states inter alia, "that without prejudice to subsection (1), the principal functions of the Office shall include: - a) "..."...- p)"..." and;

-q) to authorise a T&D licensee to purchase renewable or alternative forms of energy from consumers who generate electricity for self-supply subject to the requirements of the Electricity Law (2008 Revision) and regulations made thereunder."
+Section 6(1) provides, inter alia, that the principal functions of the Office in the markets and sectors for which it has responsibility, namely: - a) "...; - b) to promote appropriate effective and fair competition; - c) to protect the short- and long-term interests of consumers in relation to utility services and in so doing - i. "...; - ii. ensure that utility services are satisfactory and efficient and that charges imposed in respect of utility services are reasonable and reflect efficient costs of providing the services;" - 11.
+In addition, specific to the electricity sector, section 9(2) of the Electricity Sector Regulation Law (2019 Revision) ('ESR Law') states inter alia, "that without prejudice to subsection (1), the principal functions of the Office shall include: - a) "..."...- p)"..." and; - o) to monitor and regulate all licensees in a manner that (iii) protects the economic interests and well being of consumers by keeping tariffs and rate structures as low as can reasonably be achieved; - q) to authorise a T&D licensee to purchase renewable or alternative forms of energy from consumers who generate electricity for self-supply subject to the requirements of the Electricity Law (2008 Revision) and regulations made thereunder."

-10. Section 9(5)(i) of the ESR Law reads inter alia:
+12. Section 9(5)(i) of the ESR Law reads inter alia: